Ministries & Organizations

 An assembly of sandwich makers and sack lunch stuffers are in high gear on the 2nd Sunday of each month after the 9:00 a.m. mass in the Parish Hall.
 Please feel free to stop by and lend a hand.
 Any and all help is greatly appreciated.

-For more information, please contact: Stacy McLaughlin
+For more information, please contact: Stacy McLaughlin, anastasia_mclaughlin@yahoo.com

 • My Brother's Keeper